oscaem/ARIS-Unreal-GPT/README.md

 # ARIS-Echoes: GPT in Unreal Engine

-**Powered by GPT-4, Azure TTS & Unreal Engine 5**
+**Powered by ML, Azure TTS & Unreal Engine 5**

 ARIS: Echoes is a demo game that showcases the use of AI-powered NPCs in a story-driven experience.
 Discover a lost planet with your robot companion ARIS and work together to escape back to earth.
+It showcases a custom built NPC framework for Unreal Engine built with C++ and Machine Learning, to enable natural dialogue and an NPC that is controlled by an AI model, which can dynamically perceive game and perform actions in-game.
+This early version uses vector embeddings for context and heavy string manipulation to enable communication between the model and the engine.
+The goal is to convert this into a simple C++ port that can run locally and easily be embedded into other games without a large performance overhead.

 Watch a live demo here (German only, for now): https://youtu.be/Is5x-u6XcIY